clari/clari_dynamo/README.md

 - Everything is Python3 ready except for dynamic-dynamodb which could be split if worker machines are on different versions of Python.

+## TODO
+[ ] Use IAM credentials in non-dev environments instead of basic auth [ ] Kill local dynamo if still exists through a pidfile when starting localhost